jaco-uoeo/jaco-uoeo.github.io/intelligent_agents/unit06/team_project.md

 The agreed success criteria for successful development are:

--The agent can identify and retrieve data.
+- The agent can identify and retrieve data.

--The data is processed in some way.
+- The data is processed in some way.

--The processed information is stored/saved/presented.
+- The processed information is stored/saved/presented.

 Your team is expected to prepare and deliver a comprehensive design proposal report, describing how you will meet the requirements, design and implementation of the solution for the organisation.